Amanda Dixon Mental Health Counseling Services, PLLC

 • Jenna Coburn, MHC-Limited Permit

-• Sherry Han, MHC-Limited Permit
+• Seth Davis, MHC-Limited Permit

-• Abby Hanna, MHC-Limited Permit
+• Abby Hanna, LMHC

 • Sharon Hoferer, LMHC